 Ten safeguard policies and the additional policy on Access to Information represent the framework of safeguard mechanisms applied by the WB for the sake of interests of beneficiaries, clients, stakeholders and that of the Bank.
-Applying these policies allows avoiding adverse impacts on the environment and people's lives, minimizing and mitigating potential unfavourable environmental and social project impacts.
+Applying these policies allows avoiding adverse impacts on the environment and people's lives, minimizing and mitigating potential unfavorable environmental and social project impacts.
+On Annex 4 the safeguard policies of the World Bank are described at large.